What Are Stock Index Futures and How Do You Buy Them?

 Defining Stock Index Futures

-Investors are required to keep cash in a margin account to fulfill potential margin calls
+Cash is required in margin accounts to fulfill potential margin calls

-Costs to Trade: When buying stock index futures contracts linked to the above indices, you’re paying much less than the listed price for the actual stock market index tracked by the futures contract.
-For example, a $100 per-share investment for 100 shares of the S&P 500 Index would cost $10,000.
+Costs to trade: When buying stock index futures contracts linked to the above indices, you’re paying much less than the listed price for the actual stock market index tracked by the futures contract.
+For example, a $2,480 per-share investment for 100 shares of the S&P 500 Index would cost $248,000.
 By purchasing a single S&P 500 futures contract (or 100 shares of the index), however, futures investors pay significantly less.

-Cash Caveats: There is one important distinction when investing in stock index futures.
-To participate, futures investors are required to keep cash in what’s called a “margin” account, at a brokerage firm, which is required to cover steep losses on a futures trade--an occurrence known as a "margin call".
+Cash and margins: There is one important distinction when investing in stock index futures.
+To participate, futures investors are required to keep cash in what’s called a “margin” account, at a brokerage firm, which is required to cover steep losses on a futures trade–an occurrence known as a "margin call".

-Consider ETF’s: Consider stock index exchange-traded funds (ETFs), which offer access to stock futures, without the relatively high risk of stand-alone stock market index vehicles.
-For example, the benchmark SPDR S&P 500 Fund (SPY) and the iShares Russell 2000 Index ETF (IWM) both offer access to stock index futures.
+You can also consider stock index exchange-traded funds (ETFs), which offer access to stock futures without the relatively high risk of stand-alone stock market index vehicles.

 Talk to an Expert